richxrich/sublime-liquid/README.md

-# Liquid (and front matter for Jekyll) syntax for Sublime Text
+# Liquid PlatformOS (WIP) syntax for Sublime Text

-Provides syntax highlighting for HTML and Markdown files with [Shopify Liquid](https://shopify.github.io/liquid/) template tags.
+Provides syntax highlighting for HTML and Markdown files with Platform OS & [Shopify Liquid](https://shopify.github.io/liquid/) template tags.

 For working with [Jekyll](https://jekyllrb.com), this package will also provides proper syntax highlighting for yaml front matter.